sharpe-capital/sharpe-token/README.md

 Once our ICO launches, contributors will be able to "mint" SHP tokens by sending Ethereum to a contributor address.
 Upon receipt of 1 ETH, the following amount of SHP will be generated:

 - 2,000 SHP will be sent to the address of the user that sent the 1 ETH.
-- 2,000 SHP will be sent to a multi-signature 'reserve address'.
+- 1,500 SHP will be sent to a multi-signature 'reserve address'.
 These tokens will be used to raise further capital in future.
 - 1,000 SHP will be sent to a multi-signature 'founders & community address'.
 These tokens will vest according the the vesting schedule set out below, and will be used to reward those that contribute to the success of the Sharpe project.
+- 500 SHP will be sent to a multi-signature address for issuing bounty payments.
+This will be instantly liquid.

 ## Vesting Schedule